 Ear surgery is normally very well tolerated, pain and nausea at usually minimal but medications are available to assist if required.
 The bandage is quite firm and can occasionally cause a mild headache.

 The morning following surgery the bandage will be removed and replaced with the smaller cotton wool dressing.
 Providing a normal diet is being tolerated discharge home will occur mid-morning.

 There are no dietary restrictions

 For the first few weeks I prefer the avoidance of strenuous activity.
 The duration will depend on the individual operation but will be for at least two weeks

-Paracetamol or Nurofen are both fine if required, adults may take codeine containing analgesia such as panadeine if required.
+Paracetamol or Nurofen are both fine if required, adults may take stronger analgesia if required.

 You will be given instructions for care upon discharge.
 These are also available to download here.
 At discharge you will also be given a post-operative appointment and my mobile phone number.

 All new patients must send in a referral before an appointment will be offered